 (begin «... ...»)is a sequence

-(factorial 5), the body of that procedure is subjected to the case analysis for each invocation for a total of 5 times.
+(factorial 5), the body of that procedure is subjected to the case analysis for each invocation, for a total of 5 times.
+An interpreter that implements the above definition of evaluation directly, i.e. by operating on s-expressions, will repeat the case-analysis for each such evaluation.

 Static nature of the problem

-A closer look at the case-analysis, however, reveals the following: the outcome of the analysis depends exclusively on the structural aspects of the s-expression under consideration.
-The first such aspect is whether it is an atom or a list; the second, in the case it’s a list, whether its first element is one of a specific set of atoms (
+However, the outcome of the analysis depends exclusively on certain static, structural aspects of the s-expression under consideration: first, whether it is an atom or a list; second, in case it’s a list, whether its first element is one of a specific set of atoms (

 This means that, for any given s-expression, the result of the case-analysis will always be the same, independent of any dynamic aspects of the evaluation.
-Another way to say this is: the case-analysis can be done statically.
-1
+Another way to say this is: the case-analysis can be done statically.1 That is, given an s-expression, we can identify which form it has, and recursively which forms that form is composed of.
+The output of such an analysis can be used as the input for a mechanism of evaluation.

 Why do static analysis?

-Doing this analysis, on the form of s-expressions statically is useful for a number of reasons:
+Doing this is useful for a number of reasons:

 First, as implied in the above, an interpreter which statically analyses its s-expression only once, before evaluation, can avoid repeating the same case analysis over an over at evaluation-time.
 This is beneficial for the interpreter’s performance.